Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Kurnool District

-Srikalahasteeswara Temple: Applaud the colourful gopuram and the mandapam where Lord Shiva granted Moksha to Kannappa in Srikalahasti
+Srikalahasteeswara Temple: Applaud the colorful gopuram and the mandapam where Lord Shiva granted Moksha to Kannappa in Srikalahasti

 Known for the Vayu Lingam, Srikalahasti Temple in Andhra Pradesh is one of the famous Shiva temples in South India.
-This temple revolves around many legends, it is said that, Kannappa, one of Shiva’s saints almost removed his eyeballs in order to cover the blood flowing from the Sivalinga.
+This temple revolves around many legends, it is said that Kannappa, one of Shiva’s saints, almost removed his eyeballs in order to cover the blood flowing from the Sivalinga.
 Seeing his devotion Lord Shiva granted him Mukti (Nirvana).
-Built in a Dravidian architectural style, it has a 37-metre high gopuram and 100 pillar mandapam.
+Built in a Dravidian architectural style, it has a 120 ft. high gopuram and 100 pillar mandapam.

 - Main Deity: Lord Shiva